equodev/chromium/README.md

 This new widget allows to develop modern web UIs inside a Java SWT or an Eclipse RCP application.
 It can be easily embedded in an Eclipse view, using the same API that is used with the other SWT browsers.

-No more custom code for each platform, no more specific libraries installation for Linux, no more problems in Windows with IE, no more platform-dependant and browser-specific problems at all.
+No more custom code for each platform, no more installations of specific libraries for Linux, no more problems in Windows with IE, no more platform-dependant and browser-specific issues at all.
 This is a truly cross platform SWT Browser that runs seamlessly in all operating systems.

 It is based on and uses the CEF Framework (https://bitbucket.org/chromiumembedded/cef).